 Bears are omnivorous which means they eat both plants and animals.
 Most of a bear's waking hours are spent searching for food.
-Given a bear's keen sense of smell, constant search for food, and high intelligence, many camping areas in bear country are experiencing bear problems.
+Given a bear's keen sense of smell, constant search for food, and high intelligence, many camping areas in bear country can experience bear problems.
 The Whiskeytown area is no exception.
 Problems arise when bears get into human food or trash.
 When eating human food or garbage bears become "conditioned" to being around people and, in their quest for food, ultimately become aggressive and dangerous.
 In some cases bears have taken food from visitors.
 By following a few simple rules you can help keep Whiskeytown's bears wild and behaving naturally:

-Report all bear sightings to a park ranger or headquarters at (530) 242-3400.
+Report all bear sightings to a park ranger or park headquarters at (530) 242-3400.

 Few people ever see these elusive animals in the wild.
-However, mountain lions have been known to attack people and pets.When visiting mountain lion territory precautions should be taken:
+However, mountain lions (also known as puma, panther, and wildcat) have occasionally been known to attack people and pets.

-If you do encounter a mountain lion, try these behaviors to convince the lion you are not prey and may be dangerous yourself:
+If you encounter a mountain lion, try these behaviors to convince the lion you are not prey and may be dangerous yourself:

-Report all mountain lion sightings to a park ranger or headquarters at 530-242-3400.
+Report all mountain lion sightings to a park ranger or park headquarters at 530-242-3400.